njs992/nialls_adventure_game/handbook/5a_combat.md

 #### Prepared Attack

 As an opponent moves into range, make a standard attack against them.
-This requires a partial action from the player character's last turn to be kept for this reason.
+This requires a quick action from the player character's last turn to be kept for this reason.
 Any standard attack may be prepared.

 #### Counter-punch